 Saffron doesn’t come cheap.
 In fact, it’s one of the most expensive spices in the world.
 It is often claimed that saffron is worth more than its weight in gold.
 It’s not – it’s currently around 15 to 20 times less.
 Nevertheless a modest pinch of saffron will still set you back considerably more than a fancy coffee.

 The reason behind the lofty price tag is the intricate way in which it is harvested.
-One saffron bulb produces a single flower, which in turn yields just three spindly stigmas – the male part of the flower that makes up the spice.
+One saffron bulb produces a single flower, which in turn yields just three spindly stigmas – the female part of the flower that makes up the spice.
 Each stigma has to be delicately plucked from the flower, requiring time and effort an order of magnitude greater than that required for any other spice.

 But a few strands of saffron go a very long way, and growing this pretty autumn-flowering bulb isn’t difficult.
 So it’s well worth its value – and well worth growing.